Jammy2211/PyAutoCTI/docs/installation/troubleshooting.rst

    pip show llvmlite
    pip show numba

-**PyAutoCTI** works fine across many versions of lvvmlite and numba, so you should be ok to circumvent this error by simply not reinstalling these libraries when you install **PyAutoCTI**:
+**PyAutoCTI** works fine across many versions of llvmlite and numba, so you should be ok to circumvent this error by simply not reinstalling these libraries when you install **PyAutoCTI**:

 .. code-block:: bash